VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

         }
     }
 }
 ```

-- `Stride.Physics` provides access to physics-related classes and components, including the `BodyComponent`.
+- `Stride.BepuPhysics` provides access to physics-related classes and components, including the `BodyComponent`.
 - `force` determines the strength of the impulse applied to the cube.
 - `cube2` is an `Entity` object representing the cube that will move using physics-based interactions.
-- `RigidbodyComponent` handles physics interactions, allowing the entity to respond to forces, gravity, and collisions.
+- `BodyComponent` handles physics interactions, allowing the entity to respond to forces, gravity, and collisions.
 - `LinearVelocity` represents the velocity of the cube.
 We check if the velocity is near zero (indicating the cube is stationary) before applying the impulse.
 - `ApplyImpulse()` applies a force to the entity, causing it to move in the direction of the applied force.
-In this case, we’re applying an impulse to the cube, making it move along the X-axis.
+In this case, we're applying an impulse to the cube, making it move along the X-axis.

 Run the application. 🏃‍♂️ You should now see two cubes in the scene: